Sound & Listening on the edge of Music, Performance, Film and New Media

 This talk was a curatorial performance, a lecture that curates works and texts and thus performs research rather than its outcome.
 Speaking, singing, reading and moving it draws the ambiguous and the unreliable into the sphere of knowledge and unperforms its systematic and taxonomical certainty to reperform the thinking of things from the mobile depth of sound.
 This depth is the ‘back’ and ‘behind’ that Maurice Merleau-Ponty discusses in the working notes of his book The Visible and the Invisible (1968).
 It is ‘the dimension of the hidden’, which is the place of my looking, my simultaneity with the thing, which therefore I am too close to see but can hear while sounding myself.
 Here I hear my simultaneity with others and other things, and sense the depth of the in-between, where sound does not draw on the lexicon and does not confirm taxonomies, but sounds the movement and configuration of an unreliable knowledge of the ambiguous.

-Dr Salomé Voegelin delivered an improvised, performance lecture in which sonic and textual material was used to stimulate and frame notions of ‘listening’ followed by a Q+A. The Old Operating Theatre, London, 2019.
+Prof Salomé Voegelin delivered an improvised, performance lecture in which sonic and textual material was used to stimulate and frame notions of ‘listening’ followed by a Q+A. The Old Operating Theatre, London, 2019.

 ISSTA Keynote Lecture